Rural economics

 Rural economics is the study of rural economies.
 Rural economies include both agricultural and non-agricultural industries, so rural economics has broader concerns than agricultural economics which focus more on food systems.
 Rural development and finance attempt to solve larger challenges within rural economics.
 These economic issues are often connected to the migration from rural areas due to lack of economic activities and rural poverty.
 Some interventions have been very successful in some parts of the world, with rural electrification and rural tourism providing anchors for transforming economies in some rural areas.
 These challenges often create rural-urban income disparities.

 Rural spaces add new challenges for economic analysis that require an understanding of economic geography: for example understanding of size and spatial distribution of production and household units and interregional trade, land use, and how low population density effects government policies as to development, investment, regulation, and transportation.

+Rural economics conceptualizes rural areas not as mere appendages of agriculture but as complex economic systems in which production, everyday life, community, ecosystems, services, and settlement patterns are integrated.
+It often uses a triangular framework of economy, society, and space as a core analytical lens that runs through the discipline.
+The economic dimension encompasses a multi‑layered industrial ecosystem that extends beyond agriculture to include rural manufacturing, tourism, renewable energy, bio‑industries, and the digital economy.
+The social dimension covers demographic change, household economies, labor markets, cooperatives, social farming, and care economies that sustain rural social reproduction.
+The spatial dimension focuses on land use, living and social infrastructure, settlement systems, financial systems, and digital infrastructure as the physical and institutional arenas in which rural economic activity unfolds, and on the disparities within these arenas.
+Rural economics aims to elucidate how these three dimensions constrain and reinforce one another through their dynamic interactions.

+Rural economics takes as its disciplinary mandate the diagnosis of the structural crises confronting rural areas, the re-examination of the multifunctional value of the countryside, and the design of a sustainable rural economic model.
+Such tasks can be fully accomplished only by broadening the theoretical foundation through interdisciplinary convergence with adjacent fields—agricultural economics, regional economics, social economics, and spatial economics—and must ultimately culminate in the establishment of an independent body of theory that reflects historical experience and concrete conditions.

+The Fundamental Problematic of Rural Economics: Why, and How, Does the Countryside Persist?